buhaytza2005/wave/website/widgets/form/inline.md

 ## Vertical alignment (`align`)

-You can specify how the elements should be horizontally aligned using the `align` parameter.
+You can specify how the elements should be vertically aligned using the `align` parameter.
 The default value is `center`.

 ```py
 items = [